mattermost/docs/source/integrate/jira-interoperability.rst

 .. note::

   - States and issue transitions are based on your Jira project workflow configuration.
 If an invalid state is entered, an ephemeral message is returned mentioning that the state couldn't be found.
   - Partial matches are supported.
 For example, running the  ``/jira transition EXT-20 in`` slash command transitions the issue to an ``in progress`` state.
-However, if your Jira instance includes states of both ``in review`` and ``in progress``, the plugin bot will prompt you to clarify which state you want.
+However, if your Jira instance includes states of both ``in review`` and ``in progress``, the Jira integration bot will prompt you to clarify which state you want.

 Assign Jira issues
 ^^^^^^^^^^^^^^^^^^